 Maejo University carried out projects to ensure affordable, reliable, sustainable and modern energy for all.

-2,721,491.36 kWh/year renewable energy production (28.88 %) Multi-modes of renewable energy production 11 Projects

-Driving Academic Service to Ban Wang Chomphu Community, Saraphi District, Chiang Mai Province

-The Faculty of Fisheries has strengthened local fishery communities in Chompoo Sub-district, Saraphi District, Chiang Mai Province.
+The university provides study visits and practices outside the classroom for communities and schools.
+School of Renewable Energy provides 4 learning bases; the Solar Energy Learning Base, Biomass Energy Learning Base, Biogas Learning Base, and the Learning Base for creating clean air without PM 2.5.
+Each base provides knowledge, activities and learning worksheets for students to practice coving one day activities.
+As Maejo University is a leading university in agriculture, the university provides training and farming technology such as promoting the use of electricity from renewable energy for orchid cultivation in agricultural communities.
+Other activities are using precision agriculture in combination with the use of solar energy for agriculture 4.0.
+2,721,491.36 kWh/year renewable energy production (28.88 %) Multi-modes of renewable energy production 53 Projects Driving Academic Service to Ban Wang Chomphu Community, Saraphi District, Chiang Mai Province The Faculty of Fisheries has strengthened local fishery communities in Chompoo Sub-district, Saraphi District, Chiang Mai Province.
 The project aims to promote and develop career in the community by training people to have problem solving skills and have alternative careers.
-The faculty held a training program, "The Integration of Snakeskin Gourami Fish Farming in Biofloc Technology System with Vegetables Production for Commercial to Develop Food Industrial in Northern Region" by Assistant Professor Dr. Jongkon Phomya as the project leader, on July 12th, 2019 at Muang Jai Organic Farm, Chompoo Sub-district, Muang District, Chiang Mai Province.
+The faculty held a training program, "The Integration of Snakeskin Gourami Fish Farming in Biofloc Technology System with Vegetables Production for Commercial to Develop Food Industrial in Northerm Region" by Assistant Professor Dr. Jongkon Phomya as the project leader, on July 12th, 2019 at Muang Jai Organic Farm, Chompoo Sub-district, Muang District, Chiang Mai Province.